antmicro/thermal-simulation-scripts/README.md

 tpost csv designs/vtk designs/FEMMeshGmsh.sta designs/temperature.csv
 ```

-as a result the `temperature.csv` will be generated in the [/designs](./designs/) directory.
+As a result the `temperature.csv` will be generated in the [/designs](./designs/) directory.

 **Create graphs**
 To plot graphs run the following command:
 ```
-mkdir desings/graphs
+mkdir designs/graphs
 tpost plot designs/temperature.csv designs/graphs
 ```